 Check the Spare Tire

-The summer months often mean more miles on the road.
-Few things put a halt to a road trip as quickly as a flat tire and no spare to replace it with.
-Whenever you take the time to inspect your tread and check your air pressure, it is a good idea to check your spare as well.
-Check the tread, air pressure, and tire age, to ensure that the spare can function when you need it.
+Few things put a halt to a road trip as quickly as a flat tire with no spare to replace it.
+Whenever you take the time to inspect your tires' tread and check your air pressure, it is a good idea to check your spare as well.

 Vehicle Loading and Overloading